goshippo/about-us/README.md

 So let's start with the summary:

-__Team success, through core behaviors, measured by what matters__ :boom:
+>Team success, through core behaviors, measured by what matters :boom:
+---

 ### Team Success